What are the options for COPD Treatment?

 Types of Oxygen Delivery Systems

-- Home Oxygen Concentrators — When treating COPD, oxygen concentrators may be needed.
-Home oxygen concentrators are inexpensive but fairly heavy (about 30 pounds) and need to be plugged into a power outlet.
-They work by concentrating oxygen from the air all around you and removing the other gases.
+- Home Oxygen Concentrators – When treating COPD, oxygen concentrators offer convenient access to supplemental oxygen, without requiring refills.
+Home oxygen concentrators are inexpensive but can be fairly heavy (between 15 and 30 pounds) and need to be plugged into a power outlet.
+These oxygen machines for COPD work by concentrating oxygen from the air all around you and removing the other gases to provide you with the medical-grade oxygen you need for your COPD treatments.

 Flu and Pneumonia Vaccines